-· Solid Tumors
+Solid Tumors

-MCLA-145 is currently enrolling a global, phase 1, open-label, single-agent clinical trial evaluating MCLA-145 in patients with solid tumors.
-The trial consists of a dose escalation phase, followed by a planned dose expansion phase.
-We are also evaluating the combination of MCLA-145 with a Keytruda (pembrolizumab) PD-1 blocking antibody with enrollment ongoing.
+MCLA-145 is currently in a global, phase 1, open-label, single-agent clinical trial evaluating MCLA-145 in combination with pembrolizumab, PD-1 blocking antibody.

 In May 2019, we commenced a phase 1 open-label, single-agent clinical trial of MCLA-145, consisting of dose escalation followed by dose expansion, for the potential treatment of patients with advanced solid tumors.
 The primary objectives of the phase 1 trial are dose finding and evaluation of safety and tolerability in patients.
 The trial will also examine potential preliminary antitumor activity and functional target engagement of single-agent MCLA-145.